Nick Carter: Legal issues

 In September 2019, Carter was granted a temporary restraining order against his younger brother Aaron after alleging that Aaron threatened to kill his then-pregnant wife.
-On November 20, the judge made the decision the day after one of Carter's sisters was granted a domestic violence restraining order against Aaron, and Carter's brother-in-law was granted a harassment restraining order until November 2020, also against Aaron.
+On November 20, 2019, Carter was granted a one-year restraining order against Aaron one day after Angel Carter and her husband, Corey Conrad, were granted a one-year restraining order against Aaron.

 On February 18, 2022, in a class-action lawsuit filed against the cryptocurrency company SafeMoon that alleged the company is a pump and dump scheme, Carter was named a defendant along with YouTuber and professional boxer Jake Paul, rappers Soulja Boy and Lil Yachty, and social media personality Ben Phillips for promoting the SafeMoon token on their social media accounts with misleading information.
 On the same day, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.